What does FileWall™ do with my attachment?

 How do I know it’s safe to open an attachment?

-Upon successful sanitization of attachments, the following message is displayed in the message preview: “The following email attachments were successfully sanitized by odix: …”.
+Upon a successful FileWall™ sanitization of attachments, the following message is displayed in the message preview: “Attachments in this message were sanitized by FileWall.”.
 You can safely open and use the attachment(s) listed in the message.

-Although odix can sanitize the most common attachment types, you may receive an attachment of an unsupported or unrecognized type or a attachment type that is not part of your odix package.
+Although FileWall™ can sanitize the most common attachment types, you may receive an attachment of an unsupported or unrecognized type or an attachment type that is not part of your FileWall™ package.
 In such instances, a message is displayed in the message preview indicating that sanitization of the attachments was not possible.
 Open and use the attachment(s) listed in the message only if you trust the sender and are confident that it does not pose a risk.

 What if a message has more than one attachment?